infinum/dotnet-handbook/Deployment/Build Pipelines/Github Actions.md

 ## GitHub Actions

-Github uses a bit different terminilogy from Azure, but in practice it is similar.
-Here is the link to [documentation](https://docs.github.com/en/actions/writing-workflows/about-workflows#workflow-basics) where basics are explained.
+Github uses a bit different terminology from Azure, but in practice, it is similar.
+The [documentation](https://docs.github.com/en/actions/writing-workflows/about-workflows#workflow-basics) explains the basics.

-GitHub provides preconfigured workflow templates that you can use as-is or customize to create your own workflow.
-Also, GitHub analyzes your code and shows you workflow templates that might be useful for your repository (e.g. we will see suggestions for .NET projects).
+GitHub provides preconfigured workflow templates that can be used as is or customized to create your workflow.
+Also, GitHub analyzes the code and shows the workflow templates that might be useful for your repository (e.g., we will see suggestions for .NET projects).

 ### Manual triggers

-Manual trigger is accomplished using the `workflow_dispatch` event in the `on` section of the YAML file, which creates a **"Run workflow"** button in the **Actions** tab of your repository when you select your workflow.
+The manual triggering is accomplished using the `workflow_dispatch` event in the `on` section of the YAML file, which creates a **"Run workflow"** button in the **Actions** tab of the repository when the workflow is selected.

-You can add the YAML file 'manually', by commiting it in your repository or through GitHub.
-Here is an example how to add a YAML file in your repository through GitHub:
+You can add the YAML file 'manually' by committing it to your repository or through GitHub.
+The following is an example of how to add a YAML file to the repository through GitHub.

 #### 1. Open the **Actions** tab in your GitHub repository

-You can browse the templates and select the desired one by clicking on *"Configure"* button.
+You can browse the templates and select the desired one by clicking the *"Configure"* button.

 ![githubaction](/resources/github-actions.png)

 #### 2. Write the YAML file and commit changes

-In this example, we used *"Deploy a .NET Core app to an Azure Web App"* with manual trigger:
+In this example, *"Deploy a .NET Core app to an Azure Web App"* is used with a manual trigger:

 ```yaml
 name: Build and deploy ASP.Net Core app to an Azure Web App